ctools/ctools/doc/source/users/user_manual/irf_cta.rst

 Formulation
 ~~~~~~~~~~~

-The instrument response functions for CTA (as well as the other IACTs such as
+The :ref:`instrument response functions <glossary_irf>` for CTA (as well as the
-H.E.S.S., VERITAS and MAGIC) are factorised into
+other IACTs such as H.E.S.S., VERITAS and MAGIC) are factorised into
 the effective area :math:`A_{\rm eff}(p,E,t)` (units :math:`cm^2`),
 the point spread function :math:`PSF(p'|p,E,t)`,
 and the energy dispersion :math:`E_{\rm disp}(E'|p,E,t)`